-The Stewardship Society consists of our most devoted benefactors who annually contribute $500 or more.
-Our Stewards are honored with a series of unique tours of archival treasures at collections throughout New York City.
+Join one of our VIP Donor Societies!
+The Chair’s Circle consists of our most devoted benefactors who annually contribute $1,000 or more.
+The Stewardship Society consists of generous benefactors who annually contribute $500 or more.
+Members of the Chair’s Circle and Stewardship Society are honored with a series of special events and unique tours of archives and museums throughout New York City.

-Because our work could not be done without our generous donors, the Stewardship Society was created to celebrate these supporters with a series of special tours at institutional archives and private collections throughout New York City.
-Since its launch in 2011, the Society has held private viewings of archival treasures at such locations as Carnegie Hall, the Explorers Club, the Park Avenue Armory, and the Grand Masonic Lodge of New York.
-We hope you will consider becoming a Steward of the New York Preservation Archive Project and thus a steward of the history of New York City’s preservation movement.
-To join the Society, please donate via this page.
-Or please contact us with any questions.
+Because our work could not be done without our generous donors, the Chair’s Circle and Stewardship Society were created to celebrate these supporters with a series of special tours at institutional archives and private collections throughout New York City.
+Since launching in 2011, the Circle and Society have held private viewings of archival treasures at such locations as Carnegie Hall, the Explorers Club, the Park Avenue Armory, and the Grand Masonic Lodge of New York.
+We hope you will consider becoming a member of the Chair’s Circle or Stewardship Society of the New York Preservation Archive Project and thus a steward of the history of New York City’s preservation movement.
+To join, please donate via this page.
+Please contact us with any questions.

 Tour of the India House